Security Policy

 In addition, please refrain from performing any of the following activities:

 - Testing the underlying infrastructure.
-We're hosted on Heroku right now, and are sharing resources and server space with other people.
+We're hosted on a mix of PaaS, VPS platforms, and are therefore sharing resources and service space with other people.
 They're (probably) innocent, so please don't make their day bad.
-This includes denial of service attacks.
+This includes denial-of-service attacks.

 - Directly attacking our providers.
 A CAPTCHA bypass is cool, but only if you actually get the server to not care about the CAPTCHA.
 Outsourcing solves to a click farm is boring and has been done before.

 - Attacking other people on the platform.
 Attacking the platform is cool.
-Specifically attacking other people using the platform in a targeted manner is not cool.
-Even if you report it to us afterwards.
+Directly attacking other people using the platform in a targeted manner is not cool.
+Even if you report it to us afterward.

 - Performing brute-force attacks.
 Anyone can guess a password with enough tries.
 Please don't waste our servers' time by testing the top 50,000 passwords list.